bmei/datasciencecoursera/StatisticalInference/Project/Project_part2.md

 2. The three levels of dose produce average tooth lengths significantly different from one another at the 5% significance level.
 On average, the higher the dose level, the longer the teeth.
 3. Supplement type (supp) is significant in producing different tooth lengths at the 10% significance level but not at 5%.
 When broken down by dose levels, it is significant at the 5% significance level for dose levels of 0.5 and 1, while not at all for dose 2.
 For dose levels of 0.5 and 1, the OJ supplement type produces longer teeth on average than the VC type.

-Finally, using t test for this analysis assumes that the data is random samples from normal distribution.
+Finally, using t test for this analysis assumes that the data is random samples from a population that follows normal distribution.